EtchedPixels/pcc-tms9995/doc/NOTES.md

 cost or less functional registers you want to minimise use of they should be highest numbered in the logical numbering of the class.

+The minimum size of a class appears to be two.
+Having one item in the class causes some operations to allocate a bogus non existent register and then get confused and die when trying to evaluate things like x + 1 / y in that class.

 ## Tables

 The tables describe in generic terms a set of operations with constraints